oxai4science/sdoml-lite/README.md

 The HMI data source we use has 15-minute cadence and the AIA data source we use has 2-minute cadence.
 Given the limiting nature of the 15-minute HMI data that we use, we pair these two datasets using the (HMI, AIA) pairs with times (HH:00, HH:00), (HH:15, HH:14), (HH:30, HH:30), (HH:45, HH:44) for any given hour HH.
 This is done to ensure that the AIA data is as close as possible to the HMI data in time.

+### Size on disk

+With the default settings (512x512 resolution, 15-minute cadence), the data size is approximately 928 MiB per day, of which 96 MiB (10%) is HMI data and 832 MiB (90%) is AIA data.
+The dataset size can be reduced by using a lower resolution (e.g., 256x256) or by using a lower cadence (e.g., 30-minute cadence).
+Some applications can also work with HMI-only or AIA-only datasets.

 ### Data normalization

 The data comes normalized within each image channel such that the pixel values are in the range [0, 1], making it ready for machine learning use out of the box.